Mobile post office

 Mobile post offices deliver mail and other postal services through specially equipped vehicles, such as trucks and trains.

 Mobile post offices around the world

 Canada

 Canada began its railroad mail services in 1859.
 Both CN Rail and CP Rail used mailcars to haul mail across Canada.
 With the switch to mail delivery by air or truck, Canada Post no longer delivers mail by rail.

 Via Rail provides courier/mail service, VIAPAQ Courier, at select train stations in Ontario, Quebec, New Brunswick and Nova Scotia.

 France

-The French postal service, La Poste carries mail on exclusively mail trains, operating at night, called SNCF TGV La Poste.
+The French postal service, La Poste, carries mail on exclusively mail trains, operating at night, called SNCF TGV La Poste.

 Hong Kong

-Mobile postal trucks serve two routes for Hongkong Post operating within Hong Kong.
+Mobile postal trucks serve three routes for Hongkong Post operating within Hong Kong.

 Israel

 In Israel, mobile post offices began in 1955 as part of the country's postal services for the Negev and Galilee.

 Pakistan

 Following an earthquake in 2005, the Universal Postal Union (UPU) donated monies to Pakistan for a mobile postal office truck.